Figured bass: Contemporary uses

 In the 20th and 21st century, figured bass is also sometimes used by classical musicians as a shorthand way of indicating chords when a composer is sketching out ideas for a new piece or when a music student is analyzing the harmony of a notated piece of music (e.g., a Bach chorale or a Chopin piano prelude).
 Figured bass is not generally used in modern musical compositions, except for neo-Baroque pieces.

 In the 2000s, outside of professional Baroque ensembles that specialize in the performance practice of the Baroque era, the most common use of figured bass notation is to indicate the inversion in a harmonic analysis or composer's sketch context, however, often without the staff notation, using letter note names followed with the figure.
 For instance, if a piano piece had a C major triad in the right hand (C–E–G), with the bass note a G with the left hand, this would be a second inversion C major chord, which would be written G. If this same C major triad had an E in the bass, it would be a first inversion chord, which would be written E or E_{6} (this is different from the jazz notation, where a C^{6} means the added sixth chord C–E–G–A, i.e., a C major with an added 6th degree).
 The symbols can also be used with Roman numerals in analyzing functional harmony, a usage called figured Roman; see chord symbol.

 A form of figured bass is used in notation of accordion music; another simplified form is used to notate guitar chords.

+Robert Gjerdingen's study of galant schemata casts new light on historical music pedagogy and education and has sparked a renewed interest in the thoroughbass tradition, through which young students learned to improvise harmonies with valid voice leading by reading composed bass lines (also called partimenti) with didactic musical qualities.